camargozzini/portafolio-camargozzini/_posts/2016-06-30-votainteligente2016.markdown

 <h4>Etapas del proyecto de las que fui responsable:</h4>
 <ul class="linea list-unstyled">
-  <li>Diseño de Wireframes</li>
+  <li>Wireframes design</li>
-  <li>Diseño de Mockups</li>
+  <li>Mockups design</li>
-  <li>Implementación del Frontend</li>
+  <li>Frontend implementation</li>
-  <li>Diseño de material gráfico para la difusión</li>
+  <li>Graphics design for diffusion</li>
 </ul>

-The first Smart Vote was created in 2009 for the presidential elections and has maintained its central objective: the informed vote, but this version added a new functionality that proposes a new form of participation for the users, where they propose projects that candidates can commit to performing when chosen.
+The first Smart Vote was created in 2009 for the presidential elections and has maintained its central objective: the informed vote.
+But this version added a new function that proposes a new form of participation for users: they propose projects or ideas that candidates can commit to doing if they are elected.

-Designing the user experience was a great challenge since the site has many (and very different) features.
-The part of the creation of citizen proposals was especially complex: it had to be the simplest and shortest, avoiding instructions, so as not to frighten away the user.
+Designing the users experience was a great challenge since the site has many (and very different) features.
+The section of the creation of proposals by citizens was especially complex because it had to be simple and short, avoiding long instructions that could frighten the user away.

 <div class="main-slider">
   <div class="item"><img alt="" src="{{ site.baseurl }}img/content/vota2016/01.png" class="img-responsive"></div>